JannisNe/timewise/docs/source/installation.rst

 Here you will also find all plots etc.

-If you are using the class `WISEDataDESYCluster` you have the possibility to specify another directory where the final products will be moved to:
+If you are using the class :code:`WISEDataDESYCluster` you have the possibility to specify another directory where the final products will be moved to:

 .. code-block:: console